jimmykarily/kubaas/README.md

 - Describe how to consume this repo in a project (submodule or other?)

 - Can we use buildpacks to automate the building of images?
-- Use a hostPath volume to mount the code for development, check that we get "live" updates.
 - Backup database
 - Rollbacks (with database)
 - How do we run database migrations?